pmastrogiovanni/skin_cancer_type_classifier/README.md

 # Summary
 I have built a multi-classifier on the HAM10000 dataset, which contains images of 7 types of skin cancer.

-Due to the significant class imbalances, I applied data augmentation to the dataset.
+Due to the significant class imbalances, I applied data augmentation on the less represented classes of the dataset.

 My model is based on DenseNet121, allowing trainablity on some of its layers.
 To tackle overfitting, I reconstructed the top by incorporating multiple dropout layers.

 The model tested an accuracy of 84%
-(Training was performed on a Macbook pro M3 GPU).

 <br>